Frequently Asked Questions

 Only Teams Premium’s AI based 'Intelligent Recap’ is approved for use in meetings.
 It can support in documenting meeting discussion and follow up tasks.
 Teams Premium can be purchased from the Office of Software Licensing.

-Vendor | Status | Additional Information |
+Tool | Status | Additional Information |

 ---|---|---|